Our Research interests

 Our research aims to elucidate the molecular mechanisms by which cells move.

-In order for cells to migrate, they must interact with their environment using adhesion receptors, such as integrins, and form specialized adhesion complexes that mediate responses to different extracellular cues.
+For cells to migrate, they must interact with their environment using adhesion receptors, such as integrins, and form specialized adhesion complexes that mediate responses to different extracellular cues.

 Video: Two populations (Red and Green) of cancer cells migrating.
 Credit : Guillaume Jacquemet